saikrishnatbijil/questdb.io/docs/third-party-tools/spark.md

 ## What is Spark?

-[Apache Spark](https://spark.apache.org/) is an analytics engine for large-scale data engineering, well-known in the big data landscape.
+[Apache Spark](https://spark.apache.org/) is an analytics engine for large-scale data engineering and [stream processing](/glossary/stream-processing), well-known in the big data landscape.
 It is suitable for executing data engineering, data science, and machine learning on single-node machines or clusters.